Will Skelton

-William "Will" Skelton (born 3 May 1992) is an Australian rugby union player, who plays as a lock for La Rochelle in the French Top 14 competition.
+William Skelton (born 3 May 1992) is an Australian rugby union player, who plays as a lock for La Rochelle in the French Top 14 competition.

-Skelton was born in New Zealand, and he is of Samoan descent; he moved to Australia as a child and qualified for Australia through residency.
-He won 19 caps for Australia since 2014 and played at the 2015 Rugby World Cup.
+Skelton was born in Auckland, New Zealand, and he is of Samoan descent; he moved to Australia as a child and qualified for Australia through residency.
+He won 28 caps for Australia since 2014 and played at the 2015 Rugby World Cup.
+In August 2023 he was named captain of Australia for the 2023 Rugby World Cup.

-Family and early life
+Early life

 Skelton was born in Auckland, New Zealand, and moved with his family to Sydney at the age of 10.
 He is the older brother of Cameron Skelton and is a cousin of former New Zealand lock Brad Mika.
-Though smaller than his younger brother, Skelton weighed 150 kg while still a teenager and he wears size 18 to 19 (UK) boots.
+Though smaller than his younger brother, Skelton weighed 150 kg while still a teenager and he wears size 17 (UK) boots.

 He played junior rugby league for the Wentworthville Magpies before taking up rugby union at age 15 at The Hills Sports High School in Seven Hills.

 Skelton joined the Sydney University rugby club in 2010.
 In 2011, he was invited into the Waratahs Academy and the ARU's National Academy in Sydney.
 After a promising first year, a fractured foot sustained in February 2012 prevented him from playing for the remainder of the year.

 Rugby career

 Waratahs

 In March 2013, Skelton was signed to the Waratahs' Extended Player Squad by coach Michael Cheika.
 He made his Super Rugby debut against the Stormers, and was selected to play for the Waratahs against the British and Irish Lions in June of that year.

 In 2014, Skelton was approached by Graham Henry to join the Blues in Auckland, but turned him down.
-He was named in the Australia squad for the June tests in 2014.

-Skelton made his test debut for Australia against France on 21 June 2014, starting as the right lock and scoring the first try for the Wallabies in their 39–13 win.
 His offload game has been compared to Sonny Bill Williams'.

 The Waratahs made the Super Rugby semi-finals in 2015.
-Skelton was included in the Australia squad for the Rugby Championship and he started against the Springboks in the 24-20 win at Suncorp Stadium.
+Skelton was included in the Australia squad for the Rugby Championship and he started against the Springboks in the 24–20 win at Suncorp Stadium.